Oxalic Acid Vaporization for Varroa Mite Control

-Using Oxalic Acid Vaporization For Bees
+Oxalic Acid for Bees

 What is Oxalic Acid?

-How Oxalic Acid Kills Varroa Mites
+How Oxalic Acid Affects Varroa Mites

-Either way, we do know that it kills varroa mites with minimal affects on the colony.
 There are (at this time) 2 approved methods of using oxalic acid for mite control.

 - dribble